INFORMSJoC/2023.0257/src/Sim2/README.md

 - Table1_Table4.m to store results of Tables 1 and 4
 - Table2_Table5.m to store results of Tables 2 and 5
 - Table3_Table6.m to store results of Tables 3 and 6
-- Note: When running the above codes to store the results, we need to change the path ("C:/Users/dell/Desktop") of the output data at the end of the code to the current desktop path of the reader.
-The rest of the path ("2023.0257/scr/output/...") remains unchanged.
+- Note: When running the above codes to store the results, we need to change the path ("C:\Users\dell\Desktop") of the output data at the end of the code to the current desktop path of the reader.
+The rest of the path ("2023.0257\scr\output\...") remains unchanged.

 Other listed files are used in the main codes mentioned above: